mariajosemillan/MCV-C5-2025-Team4/README.md

 - detectron2_faster_rcnn.py: Implementation of Faster R-CNN using Detectron2.

-- detectron_finetune.py: Fine-tuning of Faster R-CNN and DeTR on KITTI-MOTS.
+- detectron_finetune.py: Fine-tuning of Faster R-CNN on KITTI-MOTS.

-- detectron_finetune_domain_shift_eval.py: Fine-tuning and evaluation for domain shift using the DeART dataset.
+- detectron_finetune_domain_shift_eval.py: Fine-tuning and evaluation for domain shift using the Aquarium dataset.

 - kitti2yolo.py: Conversion of KITTI-MOTS dataset to YOLO format.